 - Don’t purchase excess of material, buy only in limited quantities

 - Keep the products away from children and pets

 - Never mix household products unless instructed to on the label

 - Follow the instructions specified on the label carefully

 If you adhere to the above mentioned pointers then the chances of exposure to VOCs are extremely low.
 VOCs are bad for you, your children and your pets, it’s reported that immediately after certain activities such as paint stripping, organic pollutants shoot up to a thousand times than the background levels.
 Imagine the amount of damage these toxic levels of VOCs can do to your body, it’s paramount that you monitor and measure the levels of organic pollutants either by using the detectors or by hiring professional services.
-Trained professionals know the exact methods of VOC monitoring and will ensure that they are under control in your home or/and office space.
+Trained professionals know the exact methods of VOC monitoring & Testing and will ensure that they are under control in your home or/and office space.

 - Implement a organized solvent management program to reduce VOC emissions